 so again and again it dies and dies

-familiar deaths: it seeps into its earth, clutches dirt,
+its bits of deaths: it seeps into its earth, clutches dirt,

 bleeds hot magma from a quivering heart, fills up